 - Compressor section which has an option of makeup gain to bring back the sound level of the track after noise gating

-- Dead Duck DD 4 bands EQ for users to edit and manually remove unwanted noise from any frequency range
+- DD Gate Has 4 bands EQ for you to edit and manually remove unwanted noise from any frequency range

-- Both the limiter and the compressor in this plugin has a meter reading which shows the gain reduction for both elements
+- Both the limiter and the compressor in this plugin have a meter reading which shows the gain reduction for both elements.

-Dead Duck DD Gate works only on Windows and only comes in the VST version which means that it may not work in all DAWs.
+Dead Duck DD Gate works only on Windows and only comes in the VST version, which may not work in all DAWs.
 It supports both 32 and 64-bit devices.

 LS-Gate is a gate designed to add rhythmic patterns to your signals.
 It can also be used as a Tremolo effect on your tracks.

 - LS Gate has a whopping 32 steps.
-Steps are split between pages A and B. The user can adjust the number of steps per cycle
+Steps are split between pages A and B. You can adjust the number of steps per cycle

 - The length of the step is adjustable

-- User can adjust the length of the open gate
+- You can adjust the length of the open gate

-- Steps can be merged to form longer notes
+- It can merge steps to form longer notes

 - Each step has an attack and decay controls

-Just like the DD Gate, LSGate by LittleStudios only work on Windows OS and comes in VST format only which limits its usage to a few DAWs.
+Like the DD Gate, LSGate by LittleStudios only works on Windows OS and comes in VST format only, limiting its usage to a few DAWs.
 It supports 32/64 bit devices.

 Nembrini Audio Analog Rack Noise Gate is one step closer to the most minimal gate ever.

-- Very simple and straightforward design for the interface with 2 knobs only
+- Straightforward design for the interface with 2 knobs only

-Nembrini Audio Analog Rack Noise Gate works on Windows 7 or higher for PC and Mac OS 10.9 or higher for Mac.
+Nembrini Audio Analog Rack Noise Gate works on Windows 7 or higher and Mac OS 10.9 or higher.
 It comes in VST/VST3/AU/AAX formats and only supports 64-bit devices.

 Trance Gate 2 is a rhythmic gate effect with sidechain features.
 It can take any sound and turn it into a rhythmic sequence.

 - Trance Gate 2 is also equipped with a 32 step sequencer.
-Each step can be switched ON or OFF
+It can switch each step ON or OFF.

 - Dual delay.
-User has the option of switching between stereo and ping pong modes
+You have the option of switching between stereo and ping pong modes.

-- An ADSR Amp envelope which is controllable through the step sequencer
+- An ADSR Amp envelope is controllable through the step sequencer.

 This simple gate/expander plugin ticks a lot of boxes.